Living As God’s People

 When we mourn for our failings before God, He can reach us, forgive us and comfort us.
 Mourning over our sin is more than feeling sorry because we fear punishment.
 Like the prodigal son of Luke 15, we must grieve because we have sinned against a holy God and are unworthy of Him.
 As we mourn over the death of a loved one so we should mourn, first over our own sinfulness and secondly for the lost – those in spiritual death.

-Those who mourn are sensitive to the sorrows of others also, weeping with those who weep and grieving over others losses.
-Jesus wept over Jerusalem, Peter wept after denying Jesus and Paul wept over those who had believed but then walked as enemies of the cross.
+Those who mourn are sensitive to the sorrows of others, weeping with those who weep and grieving over others losses.
+Jesus wept over Jerusalem and Peter wept after denying Jesus.
+Paul wept over those who had believed but then walked as enemies of the cross (Philippians 3:18) and mourned for those living a sinful life (2 Cor 12:21).
 God promises that though we experience sorrow in this life there will be a day when He wipes away every tear (Revelation 21:4).

 3. Gentleness (or meekness)